 19.3 Each LHB is responsible for responding to individual enquires concerning their individual geographical population.
 Where it is an issue relating to a decision made by the Joint Committee, then the Committee Secretary will be responsible for co-ordinating the response in consultation with the Board Secretaries for the respective LHBs.

-19.4 Each Member of the EAS Team is required to work in collaboration with their colleagues in the LHBs to ensure the planning of the Relevant Services.
+19.4 Each Member of the EASC Team is required to work in collaboration with their colleagues in the LHBs to ensure the planning of the Relevant Services.

 19.5 Where a request under the Freedom of Information Act is received by the Joint Committee, the request will be dealt with in accordance with the Host LHB’s Freedom of Information Act procedure.
 Where the request is considered to be an issue relating to a specific LHB and it relates to recorded information which is held by that LHB, then the request will be forwarded to the Board Secretary of the respective LHB to respond in accordance with the Freedom of Information Act Code of Practice.